Stories of Web Users in How People with Disabilities Use the Web

 Yun, retiree with low vision, hand tremor, and mild short-term memory loss

+Yun has low vision, hand tremor and short term memory loss.
 Yun had a long and successful career as an architect.
-He delayed retirement until he was in his 70’s.
+He delayed retirement until he was in his 70’s because as the senior architect in his firm, he was often sought after to mentor the new hires and guest lecture at local universities.
 Yun always wore glasses but over time, the demands of the close-up work necessary to render architectural drawings strained his eyes to the point that he could only work a couple of hours at a time.
-The final straw was when he developed a mild hand tremor and found it difficult to maintain the precision required in his line of work.
+He finally had to stop work when he developed a mild hand tremor and found it too difficult to maintain the precision required for his work.